History Of Hemp In The UK

-The UK’s history and need for hemp goes back to a date far further then most people imagine.
-Hemp has played a crucial role in the country’s formation and growth, through humble beginnings to the height of the British Empire.
-Its uses today are vast and its gradually cropping up in all forms of production and life.
+The UK’s history and need for hemp go back to a date far further than most people imagine.
+Hemp has played a crucial role in the country’s formation and growing hemp UK, from humble beginnings to the height of the British Empire.
+Its uses today are vast and it gradually cropping up in all forms of production and life.

 Hemp is not a native plant to the British Isles and is widely considered to come from Asia.
 Through archaeological digs, hemp seeds have been found at both Roman and Anglo-Saxon sites to name a few.

-Hemp has made a comeback in recent years and people are begining to understand the difference between Industrial Hemp, being a strain of the cannabis plant with little to no THC, compared to other strains containing high amounts of THC.
+Hemp has made a comeback in recent years and people are beginning to understand the difference between Industrial Hemp, which is a strain of the cannabis plant with little to no THC, compared to other strains containing high amounts of THC.

-Projects which make use of hemp as a building material are marking a resurgence in the UK.
+Projects which make use of and for growing hemp UK is as a building material are marking a resurgence in the UK.
 By providing a more sustainable form of building material with greater thermal properties.
 Even some of the most popular car manufacturers in Europe use hemp-based materials for the inner linings and heat insulation of their vehicles.
-These and many other projects in the UK give Hemp a renewed purpose in our modern society which is far more conscious of renewability and reducing impact on the environment.
+These and many other projects in the UK give importance to growing hemp UK as a renewed purpose in our modern society which is far more conscious of renewability and reducing the impact on the environment.